How to Become a Video Game Designer

 Web developers and digital designers

-You’ll need both workplace and technical skills.
-Take a look at some of the skills employers may seek in a video game designer.
+As a video game designer, you’ll need a variety of skills to create games that are enjoyable.
+Take a look at some of the skills employers may seek in a video game designer in the lists below.

 Workplace skills